-This document presents a collation of expert insights on creating and mandating ethical AI devices & applications — contributed by members of the AI Policy Exchange Editorial Network under the AI Policy Exchange Expert Vlogging Series 1.0: How to put AI ethics into practice? — for public appraisal.
+This document is a curated collection of actionable propositions on building and deploying ethical AI, contributed by our affiliate network under the AI Policy Exchange Expert Vlogging Series: How to put AI ethics into practice?, for public appraisal.

 Edited by Raj Shekhar and Antara Vats

-However, in all fairness, even these impracticable propositions for creating and mandating ethical AI have laid some groundwork for creating actionable requirements for ethical AI and framing rules and regulations that would eventually mandate these requirements by prioritizing human safety and well-being.
-Indeed, international, regional, and national efforts to come up with practicable propositions for creating and mandating ethical AI have already begun — the Institute of Electrical and Electronics Engineers (IEEE) launched the IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems to develop standards and certifications for AI systems; the Organization for Economic Cooperation and Development (OECD) Policy Observatory published a set of concrete policy recommendations for national governments to develop and deploy AI technologies ethically within their jurisdictions; Singapore released its Model AI Governance Framework providing practical guidance on deploying ethical AI to private companies.
+Yet, in all fairness, these ethical principles have ended up laying the groundwork for formulating AI governance standards, rules, and regulations that are actionable.
+Indeed, globally, efforts in this direction have already begun — the Institute of Electrical and Electronics Engineers (IEEE) has launched the IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems to develop standards and certifications for AI systems; the Organization for Economic Cooperation and Development (OECD) Policy Observatory has published a set of concrete policy recommendations for national governments to develop and deploy AI technologies ethically within their jurisdictions; Singapore has released its Model AI Governance Framework providing guidance on deploying ethical AI to private companies.

-Hence, earlier in June, 2020, we launched the AI Policy Exchange Expert Vlogging Series 1.0: How to put AI ethics into practice? as our small step towards facilitating public appraisal of various practicable propositions for creating and mandating ethical AI as they were earnestly put forth by several members of the AI Policy Exchange Editorial Network in the form of simple, insightful vlogs.
-These propositions for creating and mandating ethical AI ended up representing a diverse range of voices from amongst industry professionals, public policy researchers, and leaders of civil society groups within the AI community.
-In this document, we have attempted to compare and analyze these propositions to generate wholesome insights on how to create and mandate ethical AI for public appraisal.
+To encourage public appraisal of this rapidly evolving ethical AI landscape, earlier in June, 2020, we launched the AI Policy Exchange Expert Vlogging Series 1.0: How to put AI ethics into practice? to solicit and publish actionable propositions for building and deploying ethical AI from our affiliate network, in the form of simple, insightful vlogs.
+This document is a curated collection of these propositions, representing a diverse range of voices from amongst industry professionals, public policy researchers, and leaders of civil society groups within the AI community.

 Charlie Craine, Chief Technology Officer and Chief Data Officer, Meister Media Worldwide